Purchasing Policies and Procedures

 1.7 Method of award, specify line item or lot total.

-2. Prepare a bidders list by using bidders from previous purchases, catalogs, yellow pages, trade publications, or contact Purchasing Services for suggestions.
+2. Contact potential bidders.
 Departments are encouraged to solicit bids from Minority Business Enterprises (MBE) and Sheltered Workshops.
 Contact Purchasing Services for guidance on determining awards involving these types of vendors.

 3.1 Telephone.
 Contact the suppliers directly.
 It is important the suppliers understand you are taking COMPETITIVE BIDS and not placing an order.
 Provide all suppliers with the exact same specifications and information, and request they get back to you by a specific date with their quotation.
 The nature of the procurement and the urgency of your need will determine this deadline.
 Be sure to allow sufficient time for special situations where a site inspection may be necessary, e.g., service contracts.
 In the event you need to alter the specifications because of a change in needs, error in the specification, etc., it will be necessary to re-contact all suppliers.
 Remember, competitive bids are confidential until the purchase order is issued.